It’s muffin time here at Sweetest Menu.

 - 240 ml (1 cup) buttermilk

-- Preheat your oven to 200 C (400 F).
+- Preheat oven to 200 C (390 F) standard / 180 C (350 F) fan-forced.
 Grease your 12-hole muffin pan well with butter.
 In a large mixing bowl, sift the flour, baking powder and baking soda.
 Add your sugars and mix together with a wooden spoon.
 Add the chopped strawberries and chocolate chips and stir.

 - In the microwave, heat the butter in a large heatproof bowl until just melted, stirring in between 10 second bursts.
 Remove the butter and set aside to cool slightly.
 Meanwhile turn the kettle on and pour out 1/4 cup of boiling water and set aside.

 - Next, add your vanilla, eggs and buttermilk to your cooled butter and whisk gently until combined.
 Make a well in the middle of your dry ingredients, add the wet ingredients and begin to fold.
 Very gently start to fold the mixture using a spatula or wooden spoon and then pour in the hot water.
 Fold until the mixture is just combined – be careful not to over mix.

 - Spoon out the mixture into your prepared tin.
 Pop a few extra chocolate chips on top.
 Bake for 5 minutes before turning down the oven to 180 C (350 F) standard / 160 C (320 F) fan-forced and baking for a further 12-14 minutes or until a knife inserted into the middle comes out clean.
 Leave the muffins to cool completely on a cooling rack.